 In 2015, Sylvers collaborated with Dâm-Funk on his third album Invite The Light.
 Sylvers once served as a mentor to Dâm-Funk in the early 90's.

 In 2017, Leon wrote and produced a single for Shalamar entitled the Real Thing.

 Currently, Leon has partnered with LA International Records and has produced a new album for Top 10 Billboard Recording Artist Nikkole.
-The first single from the forthcoming album will be released on 9.24.21 at all digital outlets.
+The first single "All Mine" from the forthcoming album "Vulnerable" is out now at all digital outlets.
 The new album features songs penned by Leon along with Nikkole, Aaron G. West, Leon Sylvers IV, Ray Parker, Jr., DAM-FUNK, Thundercat among many talented collaborators.